palnilisvi27863/basketrandom/README.md

-The original rules of basketball, written by Naismith, included 13 basic rules, which have since evolved and expanded into the comprehensive rulebook used today.
+The modern game of tennis evolved from "lawn tennis," which was first played in England in the late 19th century.